Daylen1160/APSC160-FinalPractice-2025/Tips.md

 * If you don't understand it, **read it again**

 ### 3. Don't cheat
 This is obviously not graded.
 You voluntarily came here to prepare better for the exam.
-Why are you using AI or looking at our solutions?
-You will not have them during the final.
+Why are you using AI or looking at our solutions so quick?
+Think & struggle please!
+You will not have these tools during the final.
 Whether you cheat on these problems is up to you, but we make these problems to be great preparation and by cheating you are essentially wasting them.

+If you want my recommendation, once you are over the recommended time, you can't come up with anything, or you got the right answer, only then look at the solutions.

 ## 📃 What this means for the final
 * If you can complete the problems in the recommended times or less, you will do well.